+3.6.
 The table below sets out measures to improve delivery which can be taken by Sevenoaks District Council, how they will be implemented, by whom and when.

-Action Update Who When Adoption of the new Local Plan Take a new Local Plan through examination and through to adoption Planning Policy, PINS Ongoing, and on target for submission by 30 June 2024 Reintroduction of Developer Forums Explore ways to re-introduce developer forums whilst maintaining service performance Development Management, Planning Policy Ongoing discussions Council owned companies to deliver sites and affordable housing Proactively look for suitable sites to deliver affordable housing Property Management, Planning Policy, Development Management, Quercus 7, Quercus Housing Ongoing, both companies are actively seeking sites and funding to deliver them Incorporate housing delivery discussions in Duty to Co-operate meetings with neighbouring authorities Include discussions in regular meetings Planning Policy Ongoing, during regular meetings Review of conditions attached to planning permissions The Council are already mindful that conditions need to be appropriate and we continue to work with members on this topic.
-Development Management, Planning Policy Ongoing Follow up with landowners/developers/agents following grant of planning permission Develop procedure for contacting sites and implement Planning Policy Ongoing through Monitoring work
+Action Update Who When Adoption of the new Local Plan Take a new Local Plan through examination and through to adoption Planning Policy, PINS Ongoing, and on target for submission by the end of 2026.
+Continue holding annual Developer Forums Explore ways to continue hosting Developer Forums, whilst maintaining service performance Development Management, Planning Policy Ongoing discussions Council owned companies to deliver sites and affordable housing Proactively look for suitable sites to deliver affordable housing Property Management, Planning Policy, Development Management, Quercus 7, Quercus Housing Ongoing, both companies are actively seeking sites and funding to deliver them Incorporate housing delivery discussions in Duty to Co-operate meetings with neighbouring authorities Include discussions in regular meetings Planning Policy Ongoing, during regular meetings Review of conditions attached to planning permissions The Council are already mindful that conditions need to be appropriate, and we continue to work with members on this topic.
+Development Management, Planning Policy Ongoing

-Action Update Who When Review sites on the Brownfield Register Update and add sites.
-Consider moving sites onto Part 2 Planning Policy Annually (December) Develop Design Guidance for sites on the Brownfield Register Assess appropriate sites for design guidance & publish on Council's website Planning Policy, Conservation and Design Ongoing Update SHELAA following recent call for sites and produce interactive map Undertake SHELAA update and publish on Council's website Planning Policy In line with updated Local Development Scheme Member training Officers conduct training for all Members, but specifically those sitting on planning committee.
-Planning Policy, Development Management Ongoing Training for Town & Parish Councils and Residents Associations.
-Training is already offered on an ad hoc basis and there is scope to host more regular sessions going forward.
-Strategic Planning Officers attend Town and Parish Council Forum meetings as part of ongoing work and consultation on emerging local plan.
-Planning Policy, Development Management Ongoing Introduce PPA procedure Develop and implement procedure for PPA's on strategic sites Planning Policy, Development Management Ongoing
+Action Update Who When Follow up with landowners/developers/agents Develop procedure for contacting sites and implement Planning Policy Ongoing through Monitoring work following grant of planning permission Review sites on the Brownfield Register Update Brownfield Register annually and add additional brownfield sites which have been identified through the Local Plan process.
+Planning Policy Annually (December) Develop Design Guidance for sites on the Brownfield Register Assess appropriate sites for design guidance & publish on Council's website.
+Prepare Development Briefs for all emerging Local Plan allocations.
+Planning Policy, Conservation and Design Ongoing Update SHELAA following recent call for sites and produce interactive map Undertake SHELAA Stage 3 update, alongside Autumn 2025 Regulation 18 consultation, and publish on Council's website Planning Policy In line with updated Local Development Scheme Member training Officers conduct training for all Members, but specifically those sitting on planning committee.
+Planning Policy, Development Management Ongoing Training for Town & Parish Training is already offered on an ad Planning Policy, Development Ongoing Councils and Residents Associations. hoc basis and there is scope to host more regular sessions going Management 7330Clations. more regular sessions going

+Action Update Who When

+forward.
+Strategic Planning Officers

+attend Town and Parish Council

+Forum meetings as part of ongoing

+work and consultation on emerging

+local plan.

+Continue to assist and advise on

+Neighbourhood Plans.

+Introduce PPA procedure Develop and implement procedure Planning Policy, Development Ongoing

+for PPA's on strategic sites Management

+Update validation checklist Update existing checklist to meet Planning Policy, Development As required

+requirements Management, Validation

+Team

-Action Update Who When Update validation checklist Update existing checklist to meet requirements Planning Policy, Development Management, Validation Team As required Review of CIL charging schedule Review of CIL charging schedule and approach to larger sites, explore CIL instalments policy Planning Policy Ongoing Annual review of Section 106 Annual review of Section 106 Planning policy Ongoing annually
+Review of CIL charging schedule Review of CIL charging schedule Planning Policy Ongoing

+and approach to larger sites, explore

+CIL instalments policy

+Annual review of Section 106 Annual review of Section 106 Planning policy Ongoing annually

-3.5.
+3.7.
 Monitoring of this action plan will be ongoing by the relevant teams at the Council.
 The Council will continue to work with relevant stakeholders throughout the delivery of sites for housing in the District.
 This action plan will run until the next results of the Housing Delivery Test are published and will be updated as necessary to reflect future HDT result.